rayjohnson/cobraman/README.md

-# Generating Man Pages For Your cobra.Command
+# Generating Documentation For Your cobra.Command
 ![Image of Cobra Man](https://raw.githubusercontent.com/rayjohnson/cobra-man/master/cobra-man.jpeg)

 This is a replacement for the man generator used by spf13/cobra.
-The one in spf13/cobra/doc first generates markdown and then calls another package to convert mark-down to roff.
-This one generates the roff directly and a little more cleanly.
-It also has a few more options.
+The code in spf13/cobra/doc has different generators that hard-code what gets output for man pages, markdown, etc.  It also calls a lot of other 3rd party libraries.
+This package uses the Go template facility to generate documentation.
+It is much more powerful and flexible thus giving a lot more control over the format and style of documentation you would like to generate.

 Here is a simple example to get you started: